Start up from macOS Recovery

-- If the installer can't see your disk or notifies you that it can't install macOS on your computer or volume, you may need to erase your disk first.
+- If the installer doesn't see your disk, or it says that it can't install on your computer or volume, you might need to erase your disk first.

 - If the installer offers you the choice between installing on Macintosh HD or Macintosh HD - Data, choose Macintosh HD.

 - Allow installation to complete without putting your Mac to sleep or closing its lid.
-Your Mac may restart and show a progress bar several times, and the screen may be empty for minutes at a time.
+Your Mac might restart and show a progress bar several times, and the screen might be empty for minutes at a time.

-When the installation is complete, your Mac may restart to a setup assistant.
-If you're selling, trading in or giving away your Mac, press Command-Q to quit the assistant without completing setup.
+After installation is complete, your Mac might restart to a setup assistant.
+If you're selling, trading in, or giving away your Mac, press Command-Q to quit the assistant without completing setup.
 Then click Shut Down.
-When the new owner starts up the Mac, they can use their own information to complete the setup process.
+When the new owner starts up the Mac, they can use their own information to complete setup.

 Other macOS installation options